farshi/vagrant-packer-boxes/README.md

 ## Set environmental variables

-- cache directory
+- cache directory: place for all the ISO files downloaded during the build process

     export PACKER_CACHE_DIR="~/Vagrant/PackerBoxes/vagrant-packer-boxes/cache"

-## Buils the base box locally
+## Build the base box locally

     packer build debian-8.2.json

 The first build will run longer than usually, since the ISO files will be first downloaded.
 Follow download process by watching the cache directory.

-The base box will be at '''~/Vagrant/PackerBoxes/vagrant-packer-boxes/builds/virtualbox'''.
+The base box will be at `~/Vagrant/PackerBoxes/vagrant-packer-boxes/builds/virtualbox`.
 This is a tar file, you can untar it if interested.

-## Use base box
+## Use base box with Vagrant

     mkdir -p ~/Vagrant/jessie
     cd ~/Vagrant/jessie